opencog/learn/scm/attic/README.md

 * __summary.scm__: Stale, boring report printer.
 The reports are anemic.
     Other than that, they do work.

+* __batch-pair.scm__: Matrix object API's for "clique pairs" and "distance pairs".
+"Clique pairs" are just counts of pairs in a sliding window; we don't do that, we've never seriously done that.
+    The "distance pairs" are word pairs that are a fixed distance apart.
+    We've never done that.
+So its "good code", just unused.
+Easy to recreate, if/when we'd ever need this.

 * __shape-project.scm__, __cset-class.scm__, __cset-merge.scm__: Failed
     attempt to merge shapes.
 Death by complexity and bugginess.
 The